Freelance Pricing? Part III: When to offer a discount

 Part 2 What the market will bear

-So I explained what people paid for a scone in a nice tea shop at one end of the scale and how much you paid for a pack of scones in a low-end supermarket.
-We decided that if ours were fresh baked and prettily presented with a winning toothy smile, we might be able push that up to 50p a scone.
+I explained what people paid for a scone in a nice tea shop at one end of the scale and how much you paid for a pack of scones in a low-end supermarket.
+We decided that if ours were freshly baked and prettily presented with a winning toothy smile, we could push that up to 50p a scone.
 It was a pretty successful bake sale by all accounts…

 Local rate

-First stop, so what are local freelancers charging?
+First stop: what are local freelancers charging?
 Do they compare to you and your skills?
-Make sure these are valid, long term freelancers/independents.
-It’s a competitive market out there, but if people are offering to work for ‘silly money’ like you see on the bid sites, are you really going to compete with them, what are you competing for?
+Make sure these are valid, long-term freelancers/independents.
+It’s a competitive market out there, but if people are offering to work for ‘silly money’ like you see on the bid sites, are you really going to compete with them?
+What are you competing for?
 To see who can go bust first?

 Agency equivalent

-You need to understand what local agencies are charging. if you’re former agency this is a no brainer.
-If you’re not, then you need to do some research to try and understand where you map on to the agency hierarchy, don’t go on your old salary (probably higher) but more on your experience and responsibilities, here’s a very very rough guide:
+You need to understand what local agencies are charging.
+If you’re a former agency employee, this is a no-brainer.
+If you’re not, then you need to research to understand where you map to the agency hierarchy.
+Don’t go on your old salary (probably higher) but more on your experience and responsibilities.
+Here’s a very rough guide:

-• 1 -3 years PR experience – account exec: Support role – admin, research, supervised outreach, supervised content creation, no direct reports ( not sure this is a good time to go freelance myself unless you have very low out goings), reports to account manager.
+• 1 -3 years PR experience – account exec: Support role – admin, research, supervised outreach, supervised content creation, reports to account manager.
+I’m not sure this is a good time to go freelance unless you have very low outgoings.

-• 3 – 6 years PR experience – account manager: Implementation role, heads up tactics, main outreach person, day to day client go to person, directly manages juniors, reports to account director.
-Possibly knows the account better than anyone else.
+• 3 – 6 years PR experience – account manager: Implementation role, heads up tactics, main outreach person, day-to-day client go-to person, Directly manages juniors and reports to account director.
+Possibly know the account better than anyone else.

-• 8+ years PR experience – group account director, senior account director etc – same as above but entrusted with more clients, more accounts, bigger budgets, bigger teams, and some development initiatives, reports to director.
+• 8+ years of PR experience – group account director, senior account director, etc. Same as above, but entrusted with more clients, more accounts, bigger budgets, bigger teams, and some development initiatives, reports to the director.

-• 10+ years of experience – director, running division, sits on key strategic accounts, leads new business drives, develops new services/territories, leads team, responsible for financial health of division, runs P&L, reports to CEO.
+• 10+ years of experience – director, running division, sits on key strategic accounts: Leads new business drives, develops new services/territories, leads team, responsible for the financial health of division, runs P&L, reports to CEO.
 Tasked with making profit.

 Once you can map your role to an agency hierarchy, find out the local day rates for this role.
-Then to my mind you don’t just round your rate down, but you slash it.
-You don’t have the group expertise or the combined reach of an agency, also you don’t have the overheads.
-I tend to charge under half as this makes me viable for agency work too.
+Then, to my mind, you don’t just round your rate down but slash it.
+You don’t have the group expertise or the combined reach of an agency.
+Also, you don’t have the overheads.
+I tend to charge under half as this makes me viable for agency work, too.

 The bitter pill

-The sweet spot for a freelancer is having a low cost base and a high/in demand skills base.
-If your notional day rate is at the low end of the market rate scale, you’re looking at win/win, you can round up your notional rate, still be extremely competitive and know you are going to be earning enough to be able to sustain the freelance life over the longer term.
-Who knows perhaps you can develop a side line in home-baked goods too…
+The sweet spot for a freelancer is having a low-cost base and a high/in-demand skills base.
+If your notional day rate is at the low end of the market rate scale, you’re looking at win/win.
+You can round up your notional rate, still be highly competitive, and know you will earn enough to sustain your freelance life over the long term.
+Perhaps you can develop a sideline in home-baked goods, too…

 Next blog looks at the variables that allow you to tweak the day rate.